lucas-morais27/spring-boot-basic-system/README.md

 * **JWT (JSON Web Tokens):**  A secure and stateless way to handle user authentication.
 * **Maven:**  Project management and build automation tool.
 * **MySQL:**  Reliable and open-source relational database.
+* **Swagger 3:** Generates interactive API documentation, facilitating integration and use.
 * **Insomnia:**  Used for API testing and request validation.

 ## API Testing with Insomnia 🧪